Skip to content

 Application Group Objects

-Application group objects provide a way to logically group multiple applications together for use in security policies in Strata Cloud Manager.
+Application group objects logically group multiple applications together for use in security policies in Strata Cloud Manager.
 The scm CLI provides commands to create, update, delete, show, backup, and load application group objects.

 Overview